 Many sociology students also take advantage of the interdisciplinary and often globally integrated Mosaic programs that are offered.
 For more information about current and upcoming Mosaics, see the Community Studies website.

 110 Social Analysis

 Selected topics in the empirical study of the ways in which people's character and life choices are affected by variations in the organization of their society and of the activities by which social arrangements varying in their adequacy to human needs are perpetuated or changed.

-This course fulfills the DIV II social sciences and US Diversity requirements.
+This course fulfills the Social Sciences (Division II) distribution requirement and US Diversity requirement.

 222 The Family Phenomenon

 In both the ideal and real worlds, the family is credited with producing social leaders and blamed for creating social misfits.
 Social scientists, policy makers, and writers have focused on the family as a central and powerful social institution.
 This course explores the nature and role of families, and how families vary across cultures and over time.
 The course will address such topics as socialization, gender, work-family issues, and domestic violence.